1946 VFL grand final: Background

 The clubs met twice during the home-and-away season, each winning its home game: Essendon by 56 points in Round 3 and Melbourne by five points in Round 14.

 The match was the first grand final played at the Melbourne Cricket Ground since 1941, it having been appropriated for military use during World War II.
 The ground had not been available for football until Round 17, and Melbourne (which usually played its home games at the ground) had been playing at the nearby Punt Road Oval for much of the season.

-This was the first of six successive Grand Final appearances by Essendon between 1946 and 1951, from which it won three premierships.
+This was the first of six successive grand final appearances by Essendon between 1946 and 1951, from which it won three premierships.

 Match summary

 The match was played in fine weather.
 A breeze favoured the Richmond end of the ground, to which Essendon kicked in the first and third quarters.

 First quarter

 Melbourne opened the game the stronger, kicking the first four goals of the game: the first came inside the first six seconds of the game, with the ruck tap-out going to Len Dockett, who passed to Adrian Dullard, who goaled from a snap shot; the second from a mark and set shot by Fred Fanning; the third from a mark by Jack Mueller; and the fourth after Alby Rodda roved a hit-out.
 Fanning won several decisive ruck contests in setting up his team's early goals inside the first ten minutes.
 Essendon fought back with the next two goals; Bill Brittingham kicked their first from a snap shot; and Gordon Lane taking a strong mark to kick his first goal from a set shot.
 Soon after, a fumble by the Essendon defenders allowed Ernie O'Rourke to kick Melbourne's fifth goal, pushing the advantage back to twenty points.
 Melbourne's sixth goal came from Mueller, after receiving a handpass from Norm Smith.

 Essendon then fought back strongly, its followers involved in several passages of play.
 Dick Reynolds scored Essendon's third goal after receiving a handpass from Hutchison; and Hutchison kicked the fourth goal from a long set shot.
 Lane then kicked two goals to bring Essendon level: first from a snap near the boundary line, and then from a set shot.
 Melbourne re-took the lead after Mueller converted a set shot after a big pack mark, and Essendon equalised again with a roving effort from Reynolds.
 On the final bell, a free kick against Gordon Abbott saw Mueller kick Melbourne's eighth goal to pull ahead at quarter time.

 After a high scoring first quarter Melbourne 8.3 (51) led Essendon 7.2 (44) by seven points.
 Jack Mueller had already kicked four goals for Melbourne, and Gordon Lane three goals for Essendon.
-Melboure had slightly the better of the aerial battle, taking 18 marks to Essendon's 12, but the overall play was very even.
+Melbourne had slightly the better of the aerial battle, taking 18 marks to Essendon's 12, but the overall play was very even.
 Hutchison's roving work had been critical in bringing Essendon back into the game, after Fanning's early ruckwork had given Melbourne the lead.